umeshbsa/android-project-architecture-diagram/README.md

   * Package name - com.app....
   * Android Design Pattern - MVC
   * Package Init - Package is init by layer
-  * Dependency Lib -
+  * Dependency Lib -<br/>
-                   * Dagger2 for DI.
+                   Dagger2 for DI.<br/>
-                   * Glide for image loading
+                   Glide for image loading<br/>
-                   * CardView - elevation for view
+                   CardView - elevation for view<br/>
-                   * RecycleView - Show data in list/grid
+                   RecycleView - Show data in list/grid<br/>
-                   * Retrofit - Rest network api call
+                   Retrofit - Rest network api call<br/>
-                   * OkHttp3 - Used for rest api and it is used to retrofit, interceptor
+                   OkHttp3 - Used for rest api and it is used to retrofit, interceptor<br/>
-                   * PubNub - Chatting for text - https://www.pubnub.com/
+                   PubNub - Chatting for text - https://www.pubnub.com/<br/>

 ## Module Define
   * Login